Taking care of horses is usually fairly straightforward.

 Diet is also essential in preparing your mare for her big day.
 Make sure she gets the right amount of nutrition as this is vital for the development of the foal.
 Protein is a vital component of nutrition for both expectant and nursing mares.
 Protein deficiency can affect proper development of the fetus.
 The foal may be born with low birth weight or stunted growth.
 Equally too much protein in the mare’s diet can cause fetal problems.
 A well balance diet is recommended.The mare should also receive adequate amounts of calcium, phosphorus, and selenium to help promote healthy bone growth for foals.

 Make sure your mare attains the desirable weight – do not allow your pregnant mares to become overweight.
 A broodmare carry additional weight during the pregnancy can cause other health problems such as laminitis.
 On the other hand, underweight mares will not be able to provide the nutrients that the developing foal will need.

-Your veterinarian will be your trusted ally in the quest for providing the utmost care for your pregnant mare, so regular visits from your veterinarian is recommended during this special period.
+Your veterinarian will be your trusted ally in the quest for providing the utmost care for your pregnant mare.
+Therefore regular visits from your veterinarian is recommended during this special period.
 Having your vet visit for regular checks can ensure that no problems arise during the pregnancy.
 If any problems should arise your vet can quickly identify these and prescribe appropriate medication or provide solutions before the condition worsens.

 Generally, mares can handle themselves well during pregnancy, but somehow they would still need some form of support and care.
 Extending a little effort in providing her care can help her have a smooth pregnancy and deliver a healthy foal.
-Do not hesitate to consult your veterinarian should there be concerns about your pregnant mare.